Statistical Inference for Model Parameters in Stochastic Gradient Descent: Estimators for Asymptotic Covariance

 \subsection{Batch-means estimator}

-Although the plug-in estimator is intuitive, as we discussed in the introduction, there are several drawbacks from both computational and theoretical perspectives, such as requiring the computation of the Hessian matrix, the inverse of $\tilde{A}_n$, the prior knowledge of $\lambda_{\min} (A)$ and an additional Assumption \ref{aspt:third}.

-In this section, we develop the batch-means estimator, which only uses the iterates from SGD without requiring computation of any additional quantity.
-Intuitively, if all iterates are independent and share the same distribution, the asymptotic covariance can be directly estimated by the sample covariance, Unfortunately, the SGD iterates are far from independent.
-To understand the correlation between two consecutive iterates, we note that for sufficiently large $n$ such that $x_{n-1}$ is close to $x^*$, by the Taylor expansion of $\nabla F(x_{n-1})$ at $x^*$, we have $\nabla F(x_{n-1}) \approx \nabla^2 F(x^*) (x_{n-1} -x^*)=A \Delta_{n-1}$.
+Although the plug-in estimator is intuitive, it requires the computation of the Hessian matrix and its inverse, as well as an additional Assumption \ref{aspt:third} on the Lipschitz condition of the Hessian matrix.
+In this section, we develop the batch-means estimator, which only uses the iterates from SGD without requiring computation of any additional quantities.
+Intuitively, if all iterates are independent and share the same distribution, the asymptotic covariance can be directly estimated by the sample covariance, $ \frac{1}{n}\sum_{i=1}^n(x_i-\bar{x})(x_i-\bar{x})^\top .$ Unfortunately, the SGD iterates are far from independent.
+To understand the correlation between two consecutive iterates, we note that for sufficiently large $n$ such that $x_{n-1}$ is close to $x^*$, by the Taylor expansion of $\nabla F(x_{n-1})$ at $x^*$, we have $\nabla F(x_{n-1}) \approx \nabla F(x^*)+\nabla^2 F(x^*) (x_{n-1} -x^*)=A \Delta_{n-1}$, where $\nabla F(x^*)=0$ by the first order condition and $A=\nabla^2F(x^*)$.
 Combining this with the recursion in \eqref{eq:sgd_general_delta}, we have for sufficiently large $n$,